rngesus-wept/puflantu/README.md

     -   [ ] Common verbs - to have (possess), to need, to want, to must (obligatory)
     -   [ ] Common "particles" - on, from, positions
     -   [ ] Mother, father, parent, child, other familial relations
+    -   [ ] Same, different
+    -   [ ] Elements of the periodic table
+        -   There are some interesting etymological choices to be made here.
+For example, in human languages, many of the smaller atoms are named for their most common occurrences, whereas many of the larger ones are named for their discoverers (as people or as institutions).
 -   [ ] Reflexive constructions &#x2013; easiest way is probably just to create
     another class of pronouns.
 In particular, because the pronoun infix always precedes a vowel, you can do something like add `-b` to the end of the